Interdisciplinary Conference on Sexual Violence

 “Sexual violence has persisted throughout millennia, but its social and legal constructs have evolved across time and across cultures,” said Brett Shadle, an associate professor in the Department of History.
 “By taking an interdisciplinary approach, we’re hoping to understand sexual violence in new ways.
 That’s important, because any attempt to combat sexual violence demands a nuanced unpacking of the meanings of rape.”

-Shadle co-organized the conference along with Sharon Johnson, an associate professor in the Department of Foreign Languages and Literatures.
+Shadle co-organized the conference along with Sharon Johnson, an associate professor in the Department of Modern and Classical Languages and Literatures.
 The conference originated as part of a course on sexual violence they are teaching through the Alliance for Social, Political, Ethical, and Cultural Thought, or ASPECT, an interdisciplinary doctoral program in the College of Liberal Arts and Human Sciences.

 After issuing their call for academic papers, Shadle and Johnson were surprised by the number — and geographic reach — of the submissions.
 Scholars from as far away as India, Denmark, and Wales will present at the conference.

 “People don’t like to talk about rape, but when you pay attention, you notice its ubiquity in history, war, media, and popular culture,” said Shadle.
 “We expect the international perspectives and range of disciplinary approaches at the conference to enrich our conversations, all with the goal of learning how to stop the violence.”

 Shadle noted that in planning the conference the organizers sought to ensure that the discussions will reflect unflinching reality as well as scholarly exploration, as sexual violence affects members of the Virginia Tech community as well as people worldwide.